 South Craven School reserve the right to amend this document as necessary, after consultation with the individual concerned in order to reflect changes in organisational requirements and to ensure that the future goals of the school are successfully achieved.

-Please also note that it is the individual’s responsibility to make sure that their job description is accurate and up to date.

 South Craven School is committed to developing the skills of its people.
 If you have any query about you own personal development, please speak to your line manager